chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 : Is a directory.
 The caller specified a directory in a non-directory operation.

 ACL3ERR_INVAL
-: Invalid argument or unsupported argument for an operation.
-Two examples are attempting a READLINK on an object other than a symbolic link or attempting to SETATTR a time field on a server that does not support this operation.
+: An invalid or unsupported argument was specified for procedure.

 ACL3ERR_FBIG
 : File too large.
 The operation would have caused a file to grow beyond the server's limit.